13 October 2021

 According to the scrum methodology, the sprint review determines whether the sprint goal has been achieved, i.e. the client wants to know what has been delivered and what new functionalities have been added to the application.

-Going a bit further, consider whether there are other issues that may interest the client. e.g. configuring databases, adding a mobile version, or updating the libraries.
+Going a bit further, consider whether there are other issues that may interest the client (or key stakeholders). e.g:

-Whatever is covered in a sprint review meeting must have real value for the client
+Whatever is covered in a sprint review meeting must have real value for the scrum team and stakeholders

 I’ve noticed that this works particularly well at the beginning of any cooperation.
 Especially with clients who haven’t had the opportunity to learn or work in scrum yet.